The easiest way to capture UTM Parameters in Fluent Forms

 2. Remembers the data as visitors browse your site

-It stores the UTM parameters in a cookie in the visitor's browser, meaning that regardless of what page they complete the form on the UTM parameters are always passed through.
+It stores the UTM parameters in the visitor's browser, so no matter which page they complete the form on, the UTM data always comes through.

 4. Captures landing page data as well